ben-denham/labtech/docs/cookbook.md

 ### How can I access the results of intermediate/dependency tasks?

-To conserve memory, labtech's default behaviour is to unload the results of intermediate/dependency tasks once their directly dependent tasks have finished executing.
+To conserve memory, labtech unloads the results of intermediate/dependency tasks once their directly dependent tasks have finished executing.

 A simple approach to access the results of an intermediate task may simply be to include it's results as part of the result of the task